imacrayon/alpine-ajax/docs/comparisons.md

 HTMX favors flexibility where as Alpine AJAX prefers [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
 Beyond the low-level tooling that HTMX provides, the library isn't very prescriptive about how it should be used.
 The [HTMX documentation for updating content](https://htmx.org/examples/update-other-content/) is one example of the library's lack of opinion: It presents you with four different solutions and leaves it up to you to consider the trade-offs for each.
 In contrast, Alpine AJAX tries to provide you with more guidance so you can become productive faster without stumbling into common accessibility and progressive enhancement pitfalls.

-HTMX weighs in at 14kB of JavaScript compared to only 5kB for Alpine AJAX + Alpine Morph.
+HTMX weighs in at 14kB of JavaScript compared to only 4kB for Alpine AJAX.

 ## Hotwired Turbo